weavejester/cljfmt/README.md

   -m cljfmt.main [check|fix]
 ```

-Customizing the rules is possible passing `edn` formated files,
+Customizing the indentation rules is possible by supplying a custom
-using the same content used on lein profiles.

-As example, with the following content to the `indentation.edn`
-file, it is possible to customize the rules.
+indentation file.
+For example, `indentation.clj`:

 ```clojure
 {org.me/foo [[:inner 0]]}
 ```

+You can then specify this file when running cljfmt:

 ```bash
 clojure -Sdeps '{:deps {cljfmt {:mvn/version "0.7.0"}}}' \